 By default, you will see an aggregate of all results across all review cycles.
+Any teams/groups/custom attributes you create for your organization will immediately be available to use as a filter under analytics.
 On most views, you can use (and combine) the following filters.
 These are especially useful during calibration meetings:

 - Teams: Filter to see the results of members of the filtered teams